Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 Now if we want to re-use SHIR across environments, we need to switch to **shared mode across the board**.
 It's easier to do so than to mix shared and dedicated, since the JSON definition structure is different, and would require some scripting to be altered in the release pipeline.

-We can deploy the shared SHIR in one or multiple **infrastructure** factory instances (used only to host those, separated from project code).
+We can deploy the shared SHIR in one or multiple **infrastructure** factory instances.
+This is done to be able to store their definition in a separate repository, isolated from the release pipeline.
 The release pipeline will update the SHIR `LinkedId` property to point to the right SHIR when moving through environments.

 Here also, each factory will have to go through the process of linking the SHIR, since the underlying wiring still needs to happen.